Welcome to BRAINHE

 What is Neurodiversity?

 We prefer the word neurodiversity to other words or phrases, not only because we include such a range of brain types (which may not always be associated with an educational context), but also because it is a more "user friendly" term.
 Within neurodiversity, we include stroke survivors and those with mental health issues.
 Terminology is a tricky issue and there are different views of the term 'neurodiversity'.
-Mary Colley from the UK Developmental Adult Neurodiversity Association (DANDA) has some thoughts on this subject.
+The late Mary Colley from the UK Developmental Adult Neurodiversity Association (DANDA) had some thoughts on this subject.

 - The Wikipedia entry on neurodiversity can be found here.